The Democracy Tech Entrepreneur Fellowship

 The Fellowship Details

 The democracy tech entrepreneur fellowship is divided into two stages.
-In the initial stage, the fellows attend bi-weekly collective lessons, where alongside traditional entrepreneurship classes, they will learn ways to integrate more democratic principles and process in their innovations and ventures.
+In the initial stage, the fellows attend bi-weekly collective master classes, where alongside traditional entrepreneurship classes, they will learn ways to integrate more democratic principles and process in their innovations and ventures.
 These lessons will be supplemented by bi-weekly mentor sessions, where the fellows will be matched with successful entrepreneurs from Denmark’s start-up ecosystem.

 In phase two, the fellows will be invited to Copenhagen, starting at the Copenhagen Democracy Summit, to build strong networks with policy makers and the start-up ecosystem in Denmark.
 Here they will meet with their mentors, pitch to investors, and visit a few selected partner hubs and companies.
 Winning fellows will be awarded at the closing event.
 Follow up sessions will be conducted post-Copenhagen visit and an alumni network will be established to support the fellows beyond the fellowship.